wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-capture-image-old.md

 # How to capture a classic Linux virtual machine as an image

-> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
-Microsoft recommends that most new deployments use the [Resource Manager model](/documentation/articles/virtual-machines-linux-capture-image-resource-manager).
+Azure recommends that most new deployments use the [Resource Manager model](/documentation/articles/virtual-machines-linux-capture-image/).

 This article shows you how to capture a classic Azure virtual machine running Linux as an image to create other virtual machines.
 This image includes the OS disk and data disks attached to the virtual machine.
 It doesn't include networking configuration, so you'll need to configure that when you create the other virtual machines from the image.